redhat-manufacturing/device-edge-workshops/exercises/rhde_gitops/demo/s1-creating_RHEL_images.md

 * "Compose Image": Build the image using the Image Builder service using the values provided in the files that we modified.

-* "Publish Image Approval": We introduced an approvation as part of the workflow, so you can create an image without "making it accessible" by the edge devices
+* "Publish Image Approval": We introduced an approval step as part of the workflow, so you can create an image without "making it accessible" by the edge devices

 * "Publish Image": This will publish the image so the edge devices can use it.